Edoardo001/Matebook-13-Hackintosh/README.md

 * Brightness setting shortcuts
 * Sometimes boot fail(work in progress)

+**What you need:**
+* Working mac(hackinosh or vmware virtual machine are good too)
+* Usb hub for the installation(connected on the usb port of huawei original adaptator.
+If you have a usb type c otg connector you can use it to turn usb c port to usb a)
+* Usb drive(al least 8GB)

 **Raccomandations:**
 * Format SSD to Mac  Mac OS Extended (Journaled)
 * Use left usb port or will get errors during installation